 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Valacyclovir hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how valacyclovir hydrochloride works.
 Ask your health care provider if there are interactions between valacyclovir hydrochloride and the other medicines you take.

 Ask your health care provider about possible side effects from valacyclovir hydrochloride.
 Your health care provider will tell you what to do if you have side effects.